 Our annual performance-based cash bonus awards provide incentive compensation that is specifically designed to motivate our executive officers to achieve pre-established, company-wide priorities set by the compensation committee and to reward them for results and achievements in a given year.
-The annual target bonus opportunities for our named executive officers are generally determined by the compensation committee in the first quarter of each year and expressed as a percentage of each individual's annual base salary, as adjusted by the compensation committee pursuant to its review described above.
-Following a review of the factors described in the section above, the compensation committee determined that the target bonus opportunity as a percentage of annual base salary for our named executive officers other than our Chief Revenue Officer (who was not an executive officer in 2021) should remain unchanged at the same level set for fiscal year 2021.
-In addition in 2022, we introduced a cap on bonus payouts at 200% of the 2022 annual target bonus opportunities for all named executive officers apart from our Chief Revenue Officer.
+The annual target bonus opportunities for our named executive officers are determined by the compensation committee and expressed as a percentage of each individual's annual base salary, as adjusted by the compensation committee pursuant to its review described above.
+Following a review of the factors described in the section above, the compensation committee determined that the target bonus opportunity for our named executive officers, other than our Chief Revenue Officer, should remain unchanged at the same level set for fiscal year 2022.
+The compensation committee approved an increase in target bonus opportunity for our Chief Revenue Officer to bring his target bonus opportunity to a level more aligned to the range of those of similarly-situated executives at the companies in our peer group.
+Bonus payouts are capped at 200% of the 2023 annual target bonus opportunities for all named executive officers.
 We believe the cap manages potential incentive compensation costs and avoids incentivizing undue risk in our executive compensation program, while still maintaining appropriate and rigorous incentives for our named executive officers.
-The target bonus opportunities approved for our executive officers for 2022 were as follows:
+The target bonus opportunities approved for our named executive officers for 2023 were as follows:

-Named Executive Officer Target Bonus Opportunity (% of Base Salary) Change From Fiscal 2021 Target Bonus Opportunity as % of Base Salary Target Bonus Opportunity
+Named Executive Officer Change From Fiscal 2022 Target Bonus Opportunity

-Olivier Pomel 94 % No change \$ 375,000
+Olivier Pomel No change \$ 375,000

-David Obstler 94 % No change \$ 375,000
+David Obstler No change \$ 375,000

-Alexis Lê-Quôc 94 % No change \$ 375,000
+Alexis Lê-Quôc No change \$ 375,000

-Amit Agarwal 94 % No change \$ 375,000
+Amit Agarwal No change \$ 375,000

-Sean Walters (1) 100 % \$ 360,000
+Sean Walters 11% \$400,000, increased from \$360,000